 This event is always fully booked so we would encourage you to make your reservations as soon as details become available.

 Our door is always open to new members and we don’t have a formal membership structure – just come along and sing!
-To find out more about joining SPAT Singers or to book the SPAT Singers for a performance, contact Wayne on 02 4294 2661 or simply send us an email.
+To find out more about joining SPAT Singers or to book the SPAT Singers for a performance, simply use the contact form above, call 0429 921 562 or send us an email.

 The SPAT Singers were formed in 1984 as an offshoot of the Stanwell Park Arts Theatre.